aio-libs/yarl/docs/index.rst

 yarl
 ====

-The module provides handy :class:`~yarl.URL` class for url parsing and changing.
+The module provides handy :class:`~yarl.URL` class for URL parsing and changing.

 Introduction
 ------------

-Url is constructed from :class:`str`:
+URL is constructed from :class:`str`:

 .. doctest::